electron/electron/docs/tutorial/window-customization.md

 #### Removing the default titlebar

-Let’s start by configuring a window with a hidden titlebar and native window controls.
-To do this, we will first remove the default titlebar by setting the `titleBarStyle` option in the `BrowserWindow` constructor.
+Let’s start by configuring a window with native window controls and a hidden titlebar.
+To remove the default titlebar, set the [`BaseWindowContructorOptions`][] `titleBarStyle` param in the `BrowserWindow` constructor to `'hidden'`.

 ```fiddle docs/fiddles/features/window-customization/remove-titlebar